TheGoldLab/Analysis_Audio2AFC_ChangePoint/README.md

 # Audio_2AFC_Analysis
 Simulations and analysis for our auditory change-point task
+# Repository Structure
+In the `Tutorials/` folder, we gather code that illustrates important concepts in our work.

+The `stimulus.ipynb` file is a Jupyter notebook that contains our current research notes and figures.

+The `mmcomplexity.py` file is a Python module in which we store the important functions and classes that we define.

 # Development Workflow
 - All contributors pull/push from `dev`, and work on individual feature branches.
 - Commits must be frequent.